rewiringamerica/surrogate_modeling/README.md

 1. Run `poetry update`.
 2. Generate requirements files with `dml-gen-requirements` as described in the [dml-sample-transmission-line README](https://github.com/rewiringamerica/dml-sample-transmission-line).

+### Spell-checker

+This repo has [cspell](https://cspell.org/) configured in `cspell.json` for optional (highly recommended) spell-checking.
+If you're using VSCode, all you need is to install the [cspell extension](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) and spelling issues will be highlighted.
+If you're using another IDE, [install cspell](https://cspell.org/docs/installation) then run spell-checking in your command line using `cspell .`.
+To add new word(s) to the dictionary in VSCode, select some text > Right click > Spelling > Add Words to Dictionary.
+In other IDEs, words may need to be added manually to `/.cspell/sumo_dict.txt`.
+For more details, see the [cspell docs](https://cspell.org/docs/getting-started).

 ## Repository Structure

 ```